mitranim/jisp/readme.md

 When using conditionals (e.g. `and`) with forms that compile to multiple lines, all but last line will be put before the conditional, executing regardless of which of the tests are passed.

-Built-in toplevel functions are leaked globals; todo scope to compiled jisp scripts.
-Reimplement as many as possible as macros.

 Hoisting of multi-line statements above their place in code causes some actions to be executed out of order.

 [NYI] It's somewhat awkward to pass a 'nothing' to a macro (e.g. in a list of arguments); you have to test it in a macro and change value to "".
 Considering a special clause for `undefined` or `null`, or perhaps a special `nil` virtual value.